 Origin/Endemic status: Mediterranean Europe and Africa

-Taxonomy Comments: Giacò, Astuti, & Peruzzi (2021) confirm that application of the name S. chamaecyparissus to the widely cultivated species, which is a pentaploid and not known from any natural, wild populations.
+Taxonomy Comments: Giacò, Astuti, & Peruzzi (2021) confirm the application of the name S. chamaecyparissus to the widely cultivated species, which is a pentaploid and not known from any natural, wild populations.

 Links to other floras: = Santolina chamaecyparissus - FNA19